Ahhhhh... millennials! We’ve all heard about them.

 Most have grown up in a world of instants and quick-wins.
 Think about it, this is a generation raised with fast-food restaurants on every street corner and a whole encyclopaedia just a couple of clicks of a mouse away.

-Simply put, millennials aren’t too familiar with waiting for things, and they’re always keen to broaden their horizons.
+Simply put, millennials aren’t too used to waiting for things and they’re always keen to broaden their horizons.

 This, however, shouldn’t be a problem for leaders if they look to embrace this aspect within their millennial workforce.
-Having a thirst for knowledge and an inclination to add skills to their repertoire can only ever be a good thing.
+Having a thirst for knowledge and an inclination to add new skills can only ever be considered a good thing.

 Leaders should create short-term goals and provide opportunities for their employees to learn and experience new things.